microsoft/vscode-docs/docs/containers/local-process-kubernetes.md

 ContentId: 1b347391-cb5e-46ac-8fa0-e893c13e6a24
 PageTitle: Use Local Process to run and debug locally with Kubernetes
 DateApproved: 06/25/2020
-MetaDescription: Learn how to use Local Process with Kubernetes to connect your development computer to a Kubernetes cluster with Azure Dev Spaces
+MetaDescription: Learn how to use Local Process with Kubernetes to connect your development computer to a Kubernetes cluster
 ---

 # Use Local Process with Kubernetes with Visual Studio Code (preview)